RecaMedia/wpnext-boilerplate/README.md

 $ npm start
 ```

 You will need two URLs to make this theme work.
 The first URL would be for accessing the WordPress admin and it's contents.
 The second URL for the Front-End which is run by NextJS.
 Use the `vhost-example.txt` example below for the second URL.
 Also, you'll need to change the home URL within the WordPress admin settings.
+Ex: `wp.yourdomain.local & yourdomain.local`.

 ```sh
 <VirtualHost *:80>